 Car Accidents and Broken Bones: An Almost Certain Combination

 Were you injured in an auto accident?
-Learn how a lawyer can help you receive a fair settlement to cover the cost of any broken bones cause from your car accident.
+Learn how a lawyer can help you receive a fair settlement to cover the cost of any broken bones caused by your car accident.

 Settlement for Broken Bones Due to a Car Accident

 You have 213 bones in your body if you’re an adult.
-Of these, 206 have their own individual names.
-The five fused vertebrae of your lower back make up your sacrum, while your coccyx, i.e., tailbone, actually consists of three to five additional tiny vertebrae fused together.
+Of these, 206 have their names.
+The five fused vertebrae of your lower back make up your sacrum, while your coccyx, i.e., tailbone, actually consists of three to five additional tiny vertebrae fused.

 Unfortunately, virtually all of your bones are at risk of breaking in a motor vehicle accident.
 Bones break when something hard forcefully hits them or when they’re subjected to excessive stress and pressure.
 Believe it or not, if you weigh 175 pounds and your car crashes while you’re going only 25 mph, your body might as well have been hit with 2,785 tons of bricks!
 The result is the same.
 Your bones break.